dmbarbour/glas/docs/GlasZero.md

 ## Keywords

-The g0 syntax has a large number of keywords: every symbol used in the definition of Glas program model (e.g. swap, dip, do, loop, seq) is a keyword even if unused by g0.
-We also reserve toplevel words: import, open, from, as, prog.
-Words for symbolic operators such as 'swap' will compile directly to the associated operator.
-Keywords cannot be defined as programs, and cannot be imported.
+The g0 syntax has keywords for every symbol in Glas programs (e.g. swap, dip, do, loop, seq), plus a few for namespace management (e.g. import, open, from, as).
+Explicitly attempting to define keywords will result in a parse failure.
+If an 'open' module's record would define keywords, a warning should be logged that those definitions are ignored.

-Structured programs use the following formats:
+For the basic symbolic operators like 'swap' or 'add', keywords compile to the program operator of the same name.
+Program structure uses a few specialized patterns:

-        dip { Program }                                         (dip)
+        dip [ Program ]                                         (dip)
-        while { Program } do { Program }                        (loop)
+        while [ Program ] do [ Program ]                        (loop)
-        try { Program } then { Program } else { Program }       (cond)
+        try [ Program ] then [ Program ] else [ Program ]       (cond)
-        with { Program } do { Program }                         (env)
+        with [ Program ] do [ Program ]                         (env)

-The g0 syntax doesn't support partial structure such as dropping the 'else' branch of a conditional.
+## Extensions

-*Note:* If an 'open' module attempts to import a keyword, a warning should be logged.
+A bootstrap syntax should not be casually extended with new features because doing so will inevitably leak into the bootstrap program, which complicates a fresh bootstrap from other languages.
+However, it is feasible to develop new language modules that preserve a similar Forth-like style while adding a variety of features suitable for staged computing, metaprogramming, static analysis, acceleration, etc..